• Skip to primary navigation

 5. Use a handheld Aerolatte to froth milk.
 It works beautifully in a tea latte.

 6. Alternatively, you can use an electric milk frother.
 If you've never used one for your lattes, it's a game-changer!
-The HadinEEon froths, warms, steams the milk, and is worth every penny, especially if you're a frequent latte drinker.
+The Huogary Electric Milk Frother & Steamer froths, warms, and steams the milk and is worth every penny, especially if you're a frequent latte drinker.

 frothing milk for Earl Grey Tea Latte with a hand held frother